The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

 One of the best things to do in San Jose del Pacifico is relax, savor the rich nature, and unplug.
 The internet isn’t the best in the Sierra Sur Mountains, so bring a book or two and enjoy the tranquility.

-San Jose del Pacifico is worth a visit, even if you simply do nothing!
+San Jose del Pacifico is worth visiting, even if you simply do nothing!

 Where to Eat in San Jose del Pacifico Oaxaca